BHsketch/Athena/README.md

 ## Specifications for the language

 * Implicit type conversion: between double and int
-* data types: int and double
+* data types: bool, double and string
 * for loop construct
 * If-else construct
 * function definitions